chrisosaurus/plot/README.md

 planned work
 ------------
-Plot is aiming for r7rs-small (WG1) compliance.
+Plot is aiming for full r7rs-small (WG1) compliance.

 dependencies
 ------------
 * libc
-* lib check is used for unit testing, in debian derived system this is simply 'check'
+* lib check is used for unit testing, in debian derived systems this is simply 'check' (`sudo apt-get install check`)
-* perl is used as part of the build process to generate bindings between exported scheme functions and their c implementations
+* perl is used as part of the build process to generate bindings between scheme functions and their c implementations

 running
 ----------